A topic from the subject of Organic Chemistry in Chemistry.

 Photochemistry in Organic Chemistry

-Photochemistry is the study of chemical reactions that are initiated by the absorption of light.
-Organic photochemistry, a branch of photochemistry, examines these reactions specifically in organic molecules.
+Photochemistry is the study of chemical reactions initiated by light absorption.
+Organic photochemistry focuses on these reactions in organic molecules.

 Basic Concepts